 A proper bowl of Bun bo Hue includes thin slices of boiled beef, chunks of oxtail, a piece of pig leg, and a piece of pig blood.
 It is typically served with lime wedges, cilantro sprigs, thinly sliced banana flower, basil, mint, bean sprouts, and chili sauce.
 Hue beef noodle soup is a famous specialty from the ancient lands of Hue.
 If you visit Hue, make sure to take the time to enjoy a bowl of Bun Bo Hue at a local restaurant, where it is authentically prepared by local cooks.

-Here are some best places to enjoy best Bun bo Hue in Hanoi:
+Here are some best places to enjoy best Bun bo Hue near me in Hanoi:

 - Bún Bò Huế Ngự Uyển